marinaki15/OptimalWellInflow/README.md

 The well control optimization is executed in FieldOpt (https://github.com/PetroleumCyberneticsGroup/FieldOpt).
 Data files for the simple synthetic models described in Nakibuule (2021) are included.

+Reference:
+Nakibuule, M.A.(2021).Optimal Well Inflow Modelling.
+Norwegian University of Science and Technology, Department of Geoscience and Petroleum.